 1. Quality of image – use custom dental photography to engage the visitor

 Image has always been important for any business.
 In fact, photos are still important to incorporate into a dental website design, but you need to keep them updated.
-Are your photos clear and of high quality?
+Are your dental patient photos clear and of high quality?